burrrata/cryptoeconomics.study_rust_edition/src/ch1/inspo.md

 - https://github.com/cryptoeconomics-study/code/blob/master/c1_CentralPaymentOperator/paypalWithSigs.js
 - https://codepen.io/karlfloersch/pen/YaEoYy?editors=0012

-## Awesome Rust blockchain tutorial:
+## Another Awesome Blockchain Tutorial
 - https://steemit.com/technology/@tensor/rust-project-cli-toy-blockchain
 - https://github.com/tensor-programming/Rust_block_chain

 ## So why this book?

 Wanted to build something that runs in the [Rust Playground](https://play.rust-lang.org) and [mdBook](https://rust-lang-nursery.github.io/mdBook/index.html).
 This means no external Ethereum or crypto libraries.
 The goal is to explain the core concepts as simply as possible with working Rust code.
-THEN explain how the user can upgrade the toy functions in order to move towards something like [Parity's Ethereum Client](https://github.com/paritytech/parity-ethereum) or [Substrate](https://github.com/paritytech/substrate).
 - Cryptoeconomics.Study code is written in JS and references external Ethereum libraries
 - there's no functionality for accounts, keys, or tx signatures in the Rust tutorial

+So here we are!